AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-04.md

 ```

-Note: as we want to prepend the navigation bar component to the content, we created a list and use the Doc.Concat to transform this list of Doc into a single Doc element¹.
+As we want to prepend the navigation bar component to the content, we created a list and use the `Doc.Concat` to transform this list of Doc into a single Doc element¹.

 Now, you can go ahead and remove the logout button from the login form, if you want.

-Note¹: there is a drawback for this approach.
+> Note¹: there is a drawback for this approach.
 The Doc type has a specialized type named Elt, which provide several functions and fields.
-By using Doc.Concat, we cannot downcast it to Elt type anymore.
+By using Doc.Concat, we cannot downcast the resulting aggregate to Elt type anymore.

 ## Routing system revisited - client side routing<a id="sec-1-2"></a>